 Interstate 470 in Missouri connects southern Kansas City with Independence, providing a bypass of the Kansas City metropolitan area to the southeast and a commuter route to Lee’s Summit.
-The freeway overlaps with U.S. 50 from the Three Trails Crossing Memorial Highway interchange with I-49 and I-435 to Exits 7A/B, and doubles as Missouri 291 on its north-south section between Exits 10 and 16.
-Old U.S. 50 is designated Missouri 350 between Interstate 470 and Interstate 435 through Raytown and Kansas City.
+The freeway overlaps with U.S. 50 from the Three Trails Crossing Memorial Highway interchange with I-49 and I-435 to Exits 7A/B, and doubles as Missouri Route 291 on its north-south section between Exit 10 and Exit 16.
+Old U.S. 50 is designated Route 350 between Interstate 470 and I-435 through Raytown and Kansas City.

 The state of Missouri submitted Interstate 170, a connector between I-435 and I-70 southeast of Kansas City, as part of the Urban Route Numbering proposals to AASHO on July 31, 1958.
 The route was changed to Interstate 470 since it constituted a loop and approved by AASHO on November 10, 1958.1

 The alignment of Intestate 470 appeared on the Missouri Official Highway Map by 1964 from the Grandview Triangle Interchange with U.S. 71 and I-435 east to then-U.S. 71 Bypass north of Lee’s Summit.
 U.S. 71 Bypass ran north from U.S. 50 to U.S. 40 as part of the planned route.
 Missouri Route 291 replaced U.S. 71 Bypass by 1975, with a short stretch of expressway completed by 1969 from south of U.S. 40 to 39th Street.
 The 1983-84 Missouri Official Highway Map shows the Interstate fully opened to traffic.